Le Pétomane: Early life, family and education

+Career

-While serving in the army, he told his fellow soldiers about his special ability, and repeated it for their amusement, sucking up water from a pan into his rectum and then projecting it up to several yards.
-He found that he could suck in air as well.
-A baker, Pujol would sometimes entertain his customers by imitating musical instruments and claiming to be playing them behind the counter.
+Pujol trained as a baker.
+He would sometimes entertain his customers by imitating musical instruments and claiming to be playing them behind the counter.
 Pujol decided to try the stage, and debuted in Marseilles in 1887.
 When his act was well received, he moved to Paris, where he appeared at the Moulin Rouge in 1892.

 Some of the highlights of his stage act involved sound effects of cannon fire and thunderstorms, as well as playing "'O Sole Mio" and "La Marseillaise" on an ocarina through a rubber tube in his anus.
 He could also blow out a candle from several yards away.
-His audience included Edward, Prince of Wales; King Leopold II of the Belgians; and Sigmund Freud.
+His audience included Albert Edward, Prince of Wales, King Leopold II of the Belgians, and Sigmund Freud.

 In 1894, the managers of the Moulin Rouge sued Pujol for an impromptu exhibition he gave to aid a friend struggling with economic difficulties.
-Pujol was fined 3,000 francs, and the Moulin Rouge lost their star attraction as the disagreement led him to set up his own travelling show called the Theatre Pompadour.
+Pujol was fined 3,000 francs (equivalent to € in 2022).
+The Moulin Rouge lost their star attraction, as the disagreement led him to set up his own travelling show, the Theatre Pompadour.

 In the following decade Pujol tried to 'refine' and make his acts 'gentler'; one of his favourite numbers became a rhyme about a farm which he himself composed, and which he punctuated with anal renditions of the animals' sounds.

 With the outbreak of World War I, Pujol retired from the stage and returned to his bakery in Marseilles.
+Later, he opened a biscuit factory in Toulon.

+Personal life and demise

-Later he opened a biscuit factory in Toulon.
-He died in 1945, aged 88, and was buried in the cemetery of La Valette-du-Var, where his grave can still be seen today.
+Pujol died in 1945, aged 88.
+He was buried in the cemetery of La Valette-du-Var, where his grave can still be seen.